Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 TTM: trailing 12 months

-There are currently 221,980 Rimini Street shares held short by investors – that's known as Rimini Street's "short interest".
-This figure is 8.3% down from 242,064 last month.
+There are currently 1.9 million Rimini Street shares held short by investors – that's known as Rimini Street's "short interest".
+This figure is 6.9% up from 1.8 million last month.

 There are a few different ways that this level of interest in shorting Rimini Street shares can be evaluated.